 I got this message from a mom.

-The daughter was googling how to kill herself, clicked on a link in a post I wrote expressly to capture people in crisis on this website.
+The daughter was googling how to kill herself, clicked on a link in a post I wrote expressly to capture people in crisis on this blog.

-There is a link on that page to this article.
+On that page, I have a link to this article.
 How to Tell Your Parents You Want to Die

 The daughter read the article and she told her mom about her feelings.